invae/oscp_field_manual/docs/windows/active-directory/active-directory-fundamentals.md

 ### Organizational Units (OUs)

-> collections which contain any object definde in the AD DS schema.
+> collections which contain any object defined in the AD DS schema.
 OUs can also contain other OUs.

 This is our first collection that also has an Action associated with it.
 OUs are the means that allow the management of objects.